This topic describes public bandwidth types, billing methods for network usage, and examples on how to calculate network usage fees.

 - Public IP address

 Public IP addresses are assigned by the system.
-You are not charged to retain public IP addresses, but are charged only for the outbound public bandwidth.
+You are not charged for retaining public IP addresses.
+You are charged only for the outbound public bandwidth.
 Two billing methods for network usage are available: pay-by-bandwidth and pay-by-traffic.

 - Elastic IP address (EIP)

-EIPs are public IP addresses that you can purchase and use independently.
-Only VPC-type instances support EIPs.
-For information about the billing details of EIPs, see Billing.
+EIPs are public IP addresses that you can separately purchase and use.
+Only instances that are deployed in virtual private clouds (VPCs) support EIPs.
+For information about the billing details of EIPs, see Overview.

 - NAT gateway

-NAT gateways are Internet gateways that can be purchased independently.
-For information about the billing details of NAT gateways, see Billing.
+NAT gateways are Internet gateways that can be separately purchased.
+For information about the billing details of NAT gateways, see Billing overview.